HardyValen/MH-DHU-calculator/documentation.md

 ### BRANCH LOGS
+The branches loosely follows the [semantic versioning](https://semver.org/).

-#### Active Branches
+#### Main Branches
-These branches are visibly available and yet to be merged.
-This includes the main branch and the other branches for developing features.
+The stable branch naming structure consists of the semantic versioning followed by "-stable" suffix.
+Though, there are some exceptions of the naming rule such as "main".
 * **main**: the latest stable release
-* **v1.0.0**: initial release
+* **v1.0.0-stable**: initial release

+#### On Development Branches
+Like the main branch naming structure, the development branches naming structure consists of the semantic versioning followed by "-dev".

 #### Past Branches
-These branches have been merged to the active branches.
+These branches have been merged to the active branches or has been deleted.